wp-plugins/addon-so-widgets-bundle/readme.txt

 * Blog Posts Widget- There are currently 2 blog style widgets which you can use to display post loops to any page.
 * Divider Widget - This will help you to add different styles of divider b/w content sections.
 * Spacer Widget - Of-course some times you need a space b/w content sections, so here it is.
+* Team Widget - Display your team members easily with this widget.

 Once you enable a widget, you'll be able to use it anywhere standard widgets are used.
 You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin.